-Effective March 31, 2021, Plurilock started operating two business divisions, the Technology Division and the Solutions Division.
+Plurilock operates two business divisions, the Technology Division and the Solutions Division.
 The Technology Division, operates under the legacy Plurilock brand, builds and operates Plurilock's own proprietary products.
 The Technology Division is operated by PSI, PL, PLUS and PSP.
 The Solutions Division offers services and resells cybersecurity industry products and technologies to meet customer needs.
 The Solutions Division is operated by ASC and INC.

-The date of this MD&A is April 29, 2022, the date on which it was approved by the Board of Directors.
+The date of this MD&A is May 27, 2022, the date on which it was approved by the Board of Directors.